lachlandrummond/wai-message/README.md

-# wai-message
+### Wai-Message
-LAMP private messaging system for a school project
+Private messaging system for a school project using PHP and MySQL.